Frequently Asked Questions

 How much community service do I have to do in the courses?

-For Service, Citizenship and Social Justice (GC2), you have to complete at least 10 hours of community service during the semester that the course runs.
-For Voluntary Community Service (GC3) you have to complete 60 hours of community service throughout the year.
+For Citizenship & Social Justice: Activism, Service and Social Change (GC2), you have to complete at least 10 hours of research on a social justice issue of your interest (including a visit to a civil society or a community based organisation).
+For Voluntary Community Service (GC3) you have to complete 50 hours of community service throughout the year.